robindemourat/metis-backend/readme.md

 ## Install prince xml

-You have to install [PrinceXML](https://www.princexml.com/) bin on your server machine in addition to the node app.
+You have to install [PrinceXML](https://www.princexml.com/) bin on your server machine in addition to the node app, and have it available through your `PATH`.

 ## Setup couchdb in development